Inflammatory bowel disease (IBD)

 Mesalamines are minimally absorbed into the systemic circulation, reducing the risk of systemic side effects.
 However, only about one third of UC patients achieve remission, with efficacy in Crohn’s disease generally considered to be even poorer.
 Common side effects include headache, nausea and diarrhea.

 The majority of patients will require a second-line treatment (corticosteroids and immunomodulatators).
 It is well described in literature that steroids can cause significant side effects when used chronically.
 Immunomodulators, however, are potent agents, but are accompanied by immunosuppressive side effects, including serious infections and malignancies.

 3rd line treatment before surgical intervention includes anti-TNF agents and integrin receptor antagonists.
 They are currently used primarily in patients who have failed conventional therapies.
 The major concerns around these agents is that they can lead to auto-immune disease, e.g. lupus-like syndrome.
 In addition, there is the risk of serious infections (including re-activation of tuberculosis), malignancies and congestive heart failure (worsening or new onset).
 Due to how these drugs are administrated, there is also a risk of infusion site or injection site reactions.

 Development of more effective, safer and less invasive treatments would help to address the clinical need and reduce the side effects of the drugs.
-An oral treatment, such as AKB-4924, would offer a novel approach which targets both resolution of inflammation and mucosal healing, offering the potential for significant efficacy, while potentially avoiding the risk of immunosuppressive adverse events seen with other agents.
+An oral treatment, such as AKB-4924 now GB004, could offer a novel approach which targets both resolution of inflammation and mucosal healing, while potentially avoiding the risk of immunosuppressive adverse events.